ArjanvdLaan/Flashcards-project/README.md

 This project was created for the purpose of showing how to use Redux in a React app.
+Users will be able to create their own topics, quizzes for those topics, and flashcards for those quizzes.
+Users will also be able to interact with their quizzes by flipping flashcards over.

 # Getting Started with Create React App